CardiffARS/cardiffars.github.io/content/events/gnuradio-workshop-2020.md

 slug: 2020/gnuradio-workshop
 ---

 The Cardiff University ARS will be hosting an Introduction to GNU Radio and Software Defined Radio workshop on Sunday March 8, 2020 at our campus in Cardiff.
-This one day event is a mix of presentations, hands on activities, and Q&A focused on .
+This one day event is a mix of presentations, hands on activities, and Q&A focused on getting participants to the point of experimenting independantly.
 The workshop is being taught by John Worsnop G4BAO, Heather Lomond M0HMO, and Derek Kozel MW0LNA.

 GNU Radio is a free and open source, graphical, software development toolkit that provides signal processing blocks to implement software-defined radios and signal-processing systems.
 It can be used with external RF hardware to create software-defined radios, or without hardware in a simulation environment.
 It is widely used in hobbyist, academic, and commercial environments to support both wireless communications research and real-world radio systems.